 This number tends to fluctuate from 14%-20%, but the point is it’s tiny.
 Compare this to England’s 70% and you can start to see why vegetables and fruits are so expensive.

-One main reason for this is that a large amount of Japanese land is mountainous making it not fit for growing any types of food.
+One main reason for this is that a large amount of Japanese land is mountainous making it not fit for growing any type of food.

-Ronald Dolan wrote in his book ‘Japan: a country study‘ that up to 70% of Japan is mountainous meaning the entire population of Japan is concentrated to around 27-28% of what’s left.
+Ronald Dolan wrote in his book ‘Japan: a country study‘ that up to 70% of Japan is mountainous meaning the entire population of Japan is concentrated at around 27-28% of what’s left.

 That’s one why Japanese cities are so packed!